hugocastelan/HIV_Ghana/scripts/README.md

 ## Plot the phylogeography reconstruction

 * `phylogeography_HIV.r` - This script loads a BEAST phylogenetic tree and associated metadata, assigns geographic locations to tree tips, creates custom color palettes for each country, and generates multiple publication-ready visualizations of the HIV-1 CRF02_AG phylogeny.
 It highlights the Ghanaian clade, annotates tips with country labels, and exports several versions of the tree.

+This script takes a BEAST phylogenetic tree object (beast) and produces a fan-shaped phylogenetic visualization using ggtree.